eggsactly/libBitmapWag/README.md

 This library is meant to have simple dependencies, it relies only on the standard c libraries stdio.h, stdlib.h, and inttypes.h.

+This library has been tested on x86 and has not been tested on ARM or any other Big Endian architecture.

 # Building
 Build process was designed for Linux and gcc.